ImperialCollegeLondon/Visual2/README.md

 * F# is v4.1.
 Update to v4.2 not required but should be painless when needed.
 * Monaco-editor is v0.12, which fixes an annoying markdown display bug. v0.13 does not contain anything more useful AFAIK but the upgrade should be made at some point.
 * Node, Yarn.
 Versions are baked in by `yarn.lock`.
 Yarn is currently 1.5.1 but update should be fine.
+* Dotnet Core SDK is 2.1.
+Upgrade to 2.x is painless (global install the version you want) and should be without trouble.
+Later versions may run faster.
+Dotnet Core SDK downgrade can be achieved by reinstalling a lower version.
 * Webpack.
 Current is v3.11.
 No idea when/if a major change to this will happen.

 ## Boilerplate Development